 1958: Speed skater Eric Heiden, who won an unprecedented five individual gold medals at the 1980 Winter Olympics, is born in Madison, Wisconsin.
 Heiden won all the men's speed skating races (500m, 1,000m, 1,500m, 5,000m and 10,000m) in Lake Placid, New York, setting four Olympic records and one world record in the process.
 After his speed-skating career, Heiden became a professional racing cyclist, winning a few American professional races and competing in the 1986 Tour de France.
 After his sports career, Heiden went to school to become an orthopedic surgeon.

 1954: U.S. President Dwight D. Eisenhower signs a bill into law that places the words "under God" into the United States Pledge of Allegiance.

 1952: College basketball coach Pat Summitt, the all-time winningest coach in NCAA basketball history, is born in Clarksville, Tennessee.
 She coached from 1974 to 2012, all with the University of Tennessee Lady Vols, winning eight NCAA national championships, second only to the record 10 titles won by UCLA men's coach John Wooden.
-She is the only coach in NCAA history, and one of three college coaches overall, with at least 1,000 victories.
+She was the first coach in NCAA history, and one of four college coaches overall, to reach 1,000 career victories.

 1951: The U.S. Census Bureau officially puts into service what it calls the world's first commercial computer, known as UNIVAC I. Although the computer, whose name was an acronym for Universal Automatic Computer, wasn't the first ever built, it was the first computer to be widely used for commercial purposes.
 A total of 46 machines were built at $1 million each.